Our Board

 Thomas J. Healey

-Tom is the Founder and Managing Partner of Healey Development LLC.
+Tom is the founder and managing partner of Healey Development LLC.
 Tom is a founder of Prisma Capital Partners, a founder of the FIA Timber Partners funds, and a founder and partner of Anthos Capital, a private equity firm focused on small-capitalization private equity.
-Tom was a Senior Fellow at Harvard University’s John F. Kennedy School of Government, where he taught a course in Financial Institutions and Markets.
+Tom was a senior fellow at Harvard University’s John F. Kennedy School of Government, where he taught a course in financial institutions and markets.
 Tom received a B.A. from Georgetown University and an M.B.A. from Harvard Business School.
-Tom formerly served on the Board of Trustees of the Rockefeller Foundation and Georgetown University, and chaired both institutions’ Investment Committees.
-He is also involved with several other nonprofit institutions.
+Tom formerly served on the boards of trustees of the Rockefeller Foundation and Georgetown University and chaired both institutions’ investment committees.

 Nick Howley

-Nick is Executive Chairman of Transdigm Group, Inc., a large New York Stock Exchange listed global designer, producer, and supplier of highly engineered aircraft components, systems, and subsystems, which he co-founded in 1993.
-Nick is one of the founders of The Howley Foundation and a member of its Board of Directors.
-Nick is the former Board Chair of the Cristo Rey Network.
-Nick’s charitable governance experience also includes service on the boards of Case Western Reserve University, The Cleveland Clinic, The Rock and Roll Hall of Fame, Washington and Jefferson College, St. Martin de Porres High School, and Gilmour Academy.
-Nick received a B.S. degree in mechanical engineering from Drexel University and an M.B.A. from Harvard Business School.
+Nick is executive chairman of Transdigm Group Inc., a large global designer, producer and supplier of highly engineered aircraft components, systems and subsystems, which he co-founded in 1993.
+Nick is one of the founders of The Howley Foundation and a member of its board of directors.
+Nick is the former board chair of the Cristo Rey Network.
+Nick’s charitable governance experience also includes service on the boards of Case Western Reserve University, the Cleveland Clinic, the Rock and Roll Hall of Fame, Washington and Jefferson College, St. Martin de Porres High School and Gilmour Academy.
+Nick received a B.S. in mechanical engineering from Drexel University and an M.B.A. from Harvard Business School.

 Darren Jackson

 Darren was most recently the CEO of Advance Auto Parts from January 2008 to January 2016.
 He had been a member of the board of directors since 2004.
-Between 2001 and 2007, Darren served as Chief Financial Officer of Best Buy, a Fortune 100 company, having joined the organization in 2000.
-Prior to joining Best Buy, Darren began his retail career with Carson Pirie Scott in Milwaukee, holding various executive positions, including Chief Financial Officer.
-He then spent three years with Seattle-based Nordstrom Stores as Vice President and Chief Financial Officer.
-Darren is on the board of directors of Baird Advisors, Lacks Enterprises and is Chairman of the Board of Cree Inc. Previously, he served on the boards of Fastenal Inc., Advance Auto Parts and Marquette University.
-Darren’s long-time commitment and leadership in supporting education for students from a low-income background include board positions with the Cristo Rey Network, Cristo Rey Twin Cities, Wallin Education Partners, and most recently as the Founder of All-In Milwaukee.
+Between 2001 and 2007, Darren served as chief financial officer of Best Buy.
+Prior to joining Best Buy, Darren began his retail career with Carson Pirie Scott in Milwaukee, holding various executive positions, including CFO.
+He then spent three years with Seattle-based Nordstrom Stores as vice president and CFO.
+Darren is on the boards of Baird Advisors, Lacks Enterprises and Cree Inc., chairing the latter.
+Previously, he served on the boards of Fastenal Inc. and Marquette University.
+Darren’s long-time commitment and leadership in supporting education for students from a low-income background includes board positions with the Cristo Rey Network, Cristo Rey Twin Cities, Wallin Education Partners, and—most recently—as the founder of All-In Milwaukee.

 Michael Messner

-Mike was the Co-Founder of Seminole Capital Partners.
-Through their family’s Speedwell Foundation, he and his wife, Jenny, have been involved in various philanthropic efforts nationwide and for Charleston, SC, their hometown, focused on urban parks and education.
+Mike was a co-founder of Seminole Capital Partners.
+Through their family’s Speedwell Foundation, he and his wife, Jenny, have been involved in various philanthropic efforts nationwide and for Charleston, S.C., their hometown, focused on urban parks and education.
 The Messners have helped launch two charter schools: Carolina Voyager Charter School and Allegro Music Charter School.
 Voyager, an elementary school, uses technology-based learning to enhance the education experience.
 Allegro, a middle and high school, incorporates three hours of music education into each student’s school day.
-Mike received a B.A. from the University of Pennsylvania, a B.S. in Civil Engineering from Georgia Institute of Technology, and an M.S. from the Massachusetts Institute of Technology.
-Mike is a member of the MIT Civil Engineering Visiting Committee and is on the Georgia Tech Foundation Board and Investment Committee.
+Mike received a B.A. from the University of Pennsylvania, a B.S. in civil engineering from Georgia Institute of Technology, and an M.S. from the Massachusetts Institute of Technology.
+Mike is a member of the MIT Civil Engineering Visiting Committee and is on the Georgia Tech Foundation board and investment committee.

 Darla Romfo